New publication in Risk Analysis

 - The article was featured in the Cornell Chronicle on May 13, 2020.
 Many thanks to James Dean for writing ‘In the Fog of Pandemic, Opportunities to Improve Risk Communication‘.

-- The article has since become one of the twenty most read papers in the journal’s 22 year history.
+- The article has since become one of the fifteen most read papers in the journal’s 22 year history.

 New grant awarded